Deshi Shad - Women’s Food Enterprise

 (Deshi Shad means a ‘Taste of Bangladesh’)

-Inspired by their rich local knowledge of traditional Bengali cuisine, the project will brought together 30 talented chefs from the borough with women professionals from the food industry in a series of workshops and food events.
-By inviting established chefs and foodies to share skills, tips and advice, alongside inspiring personal stories, the project aims to challenge stereotypes, build confidence, and create opportunities for local women and aspiring food entrepreneurs.
+Inspired by their rich local knowledge of traditional Bengali cuisine, the project brought together 30 talented chefs from the borough with women professionals from the food industry in a series of workshops and food events.
+By inviting established chefs and foodies to share skills, tips and advice, alongside inspiring personal stories, the project aimed to challenge stereotypes, build confidence, and create opportunities for local women and aspiring food entrepreneurs.

 Catering for all occasions!